Skip to content

 Streaming-first

 Every operation returns AsyncIterable<AgentEvent<TOutput>>. agent.run(...) is a thin "collect" helper that exhausts the stream.
-The discriminated AgentEvent<TOutput> union is exhaustive — every event type is its own typed interface — and the runtime uses an assertNever(...) default branch so the compile fails the moment a new event type lands without a handler:
+The discriminated AgentEvent<TOutput> union is exhaustive - every event type is its own typed interface - so an assertNever(...) default branch in YOUR handler (the helper ships in @graphorin/core; the example below defines it inline) turns an unhandled new event type into a compile error:

 ts